Shevy-D/Shevy-D/README.md

 ### I'm a beginner Android Kotlin developer.

 I like

-- :read: read
+- read 📚
-- :sport: sport
+- sport 🏃
-- :travel: travel
+- travel 🛣️

-and coding of course :computer:
+and coding of course 💻

 <!--
 **Shevy-D/Shevy-D** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.